tadele-dev/BCD-VILTS/README.md

 A next-generation multimodal AI model for early and accurate breast cancer detection by integrating **medical imaging** and **clinical text reports** using a hybrid **CNN + Transformer** architecture.

+## 🔍 Disclaimer

+This project, **BCD-VILTS**, is an independent implementation inspired by the ViLT architecture.
+It is not affiliated with, endorsed by, or derived from the official ViLT authors.
+Any similarity in naming is purely to acknowledge the inspiration in multimodal fusion techniques.

 # Multimodal Transformer with Image Anchor